Like every week I started the week planning the assignment.

 Find below the files that I made for this assignment.
 Please do not hesitate to download it!!
 I hope you enjoy it!!

-Steeper motor (Bridge) - .ino
+Servo motor - Arduino - .ino